Pain management and medications – a reality check

 Now, I know some ongoing pain doesn’t go away just by taking a painkiller.
 When medication doesn’t affect pain, that is a good sign that nerve signals are not driving the pain.
 You know what else is involved?
 The brain, but I’ll leave it to our science team to explain that.

 If you are ready to challenge your understanding of ongoing pain take a look at our approach to pain management.
 Not only will we provide you with thought provoking facts about pain, we’ll also give you mindfulness meditations and positive psychology to build on that set of coping skills that makes pain management work in the best possible way.
+You can access the Aivo pain management program through our pain app.
+Just click the buttons below to get started!

 And don’t forget to check out the rest of our blog posts.
 We have plenty of interesting information about the science of ongoing pain and pain management.